dsoto/WP19/outline.md

 # Results

-## Data Coverage

-- We have direct or indirect data for 86% to 93% of the observation period on these microgrids
+The data cover 86% to 93% of the observation period on the three microgrids.
-    - The data cover from two to three months in the villages. (@tbl:data_coverage)
-    - We have direct time series measurements for 9 to 23 percent of the observation period
-    - We have messages indicating the grid going off and back on that bring coverage up to 86 to 93 percent.
+Table @tbl:data_coverage shows that there are direct observations over 9% to 23% of the observation periods where the grid is operating.
+The indirect observations are from periods where the meter was operating but not taking one-minute samples while the grid wasn't operating and zero electricity delivery was assumed during these periods.

 Table: Data Coverage {#tbl:data_coverage}

 {% include './tables/data_coverage.md' %}

-## Electricity Energy Consumption

-- We report on the daily electricity energy consumption for days the grid is operating
+The daily electricity energy consumption on the days the grid is operating is between 0.4 and 0.9 kWh per day per household (Table @tbl:daily_operating_energy.
-    - We define operation as a day where there is any non-zero energy reported
+We define operation as any day where any energy was delivered to households.
-    - On operating days @tbl:daily_operating_energy shows that total energy delivered is 9, 15, and 90 kWh per day.
-    - The average energy use on days of operation per connected household is between 0.4 and 0.9 kWh per day
-    - The cumulative distribution function (CDF) in @fig:daily_energy_CDF shows that the electricity most days is clustered around the mean but there is a low energy tail for two villages
+The cumulative distribution function (CDF) in @fig:daily_energy_CDF shows that the electricity on most days is clustered around a central value but that there is a tail of lower values.
-    - These daily energy totals were used to calculate the observed specific fuel consumption

 ![Daily Energy Cumulative Distribution Function](./plots/daily_energy_CDF.png){#fig:daily_energy_CDF}